 From: Wild Dreams: The Best of Italian Americana, New York: Fordham University Press, 2008, pp. 1-2 and Italian Americana, Vol. 20, no. 1, pp. 96-99.

 Updates: Upon Carol Bonomo Albright’s retirement in 2015, Carla A. Simonini assumed the editorship of Italian Americana and brought the journal to Youngstown State University in Youngstown, OH.
 With only a slight delay, the journals’ publishing schedule continued uninterrupted, with the Winter 2016 issue being mailed out to subscriber most fittingly, if coincidentally, on March 19, 2016 (St Joseph’s Day).
-Dr. Simonini’s acceptance of the editorship of Italian Americana has been positively received by the university’s administration, and the journal is well-positioned to continue its tradition of excellence well into the future.
+In November 2018 the journal moved to Loyola University Chicago, where editor-in-chief Carla A. Simonini assumed a new position as the Founding Director and Rubino Endowed Professor of Italian American Studies.